adwise-fiu/ns3-mmwave-sdn-vanet/README.md

-# Integration of SDN with wireless interfaces including Cellular mmWave for simulations in ns-3 v3.29
+# Integration of SDN with Wireless Interfaces Including Cellular mmWave for Simulations in ns-3 v3.29

 This code integrates modules from two repositories along with other improvements to expand the functionality to wireless interfaces.
 This work aims to serve as a framework for simulation of scenarios integrating SDN on vehicular adhoc networks (VANET).

-## Clonage instructions
+## Clonage Instructions

 This repository uses library *ofsoftswitch13* as a submodule.
 Therefore, to clone the repository, use: